hubcity/drawdowncalc/README.md

 ## What's missing
 There are a few things that could be added to make this more complete.
 The program does not currently take into account any of the following:
 * Taxability of social security
-    * If set to taxable it calculates 100% taxable
-    * If set to not taxable it calculates 0% taxable
+    * If set to taxable it calculates 85% taxable
 * HSA
 * AMT
 * IRMAA

 ## State tax
 Every state has their own rules.
 I did not try to implement them all.
 I put in enough to model my state and I believe many others.
 The following things are assumed about state taxes (and cannot be changed in your config file):
-* Withdrawals from your IRA are taxed as income in your state
 * Capital gains are taxed as income in your state

 ## Known Issues
 Check the issues tab for updates.
 This is what I'm currently aware of:
-* Start age for RMDs (73) cannot be changed
 * Basis calcuations for capital-gains taxes are estimates